 12. Gordon D’Arcy

-Could have went with Contepomi here and slotted in Sexton at outhalf, but it’s impossible to leave D’Arcy out.
+Could have slot Contepomi in here, but it’s impossible to leave D’Arcy out.
 Formed a formidable partnership with O’Driscoll in a career with the province that lasted 17 years and 257 caps.

 13. Brian O’Driscoll